interfaceware/iguana-upgrade/README.md

 Contact Eliot if you are interested in this utility.
+Use it only on test machines and talk to us before and afterwards.

 It's a channel which can be used to upgrade an Iguana 6.0 version to a newer Iguana 6.0.X version and also roll back to an earlier 6.0.X version.